Dracula in the Provinces: Plot

 Businessman Costante Nicosia has married for wealth.
-He has recently inherited toothpaste factory and owns a basketball team.
+He has recently inherited a toothpaste factory and owns a basketball team.
 Nicosia is abusive to his employees and very superstitious.
 One day, a black cat crosses Nicosia's path, and he breaks a mirror in his apartment.
 Superstition demands that he persuade a virgin to urinate over the broken mirror to halt the tide of bad luck.
 He passes an old spinster who lives next door and mistakenly assumes she is a virgin.

 Bowing to family pressure, Nicosia employs his loafing brother-in-law to the factory's menial post but fires him the following day after catching the man asleep on the job.
 That evening at a family gathering at his apartment, he is accosted by his in-laws, who try to shame him into giving the man his job back.
 Instead of acquiescing, Nicosia bursts into a tirade of rudeness against the singer's figure of his Great Aunt Maria.
 The old woman responds by uttering a curse.
 Nicosia dismisses her until she threatens to pour oil onto the floor; this bit of magical business makes Nicosia recant in a panic.
 Nicosia grovels for the curse to be lifted, and the old woman refuses to do so.

 Days later, Nicosia is on a plane to Bucharest for a business conference.
 A man seated nearby introduces himself as Count Dragalescu and invites Nicosia to visit him at his castle.
 At the hotel, Nicosia discovers that the conference has been postponed, leaving him stranded for the weekend.
 Rather than spend the weekend in the hotel, Nicosia decides to call on the Count.

 At the castle, Nicosia is greeted by Count Dragalescu when a group of revelers staggers down the staircase into the dining hall.
 The Count introduces his companions (three women and a man) to Nicosia, who is then sent to his room to prepare for dinner.

 When Nicosia returns well dressed in a tuxedo, he finds himself overdressed for the occasion.
 Embarrassed, Nicosia sits down at the dinner table near a naked Count Dragalescu and his bevy of naked women.
 The evening gets even more debauched when Nicosia has too much to drink, disrobes, cavorts with the three nude women of the assembled throng, and then passes out cold.
 The next morning, he wakes up in his bed with the grinning Dragalescu lying next to him.
 The half-dressed Nicosia runs in horror from the castle and catches the first plane back to Italy.